gonzaloriestra/fungus/README.md

 # FUNGUS

-A fungi locator which notifies you when you have high options to collect mushrooms in your mushroomslocations.
+A fungi locator which notifies you when you have higher options to collect mushrooms in your preferred locations.

 # DEVELOPMENT

-`start:dev` to run the web app in hot reloading mode
+`yarn start:dev` to run the web app in hot reloading mode

 # TESTING